aatluri/DjangoRestAPITemplate/README.md

 1. Why do we need an __init__.py
 2. Get some info on how models, views, serialisers , urls interact with each other.
 What objects are passed and how to access some of the often used data in them.
 For example how do we get the current user in a view , serialiser etc..
 3. What are mixins and how do they work? https://medium.com/silicon-tribe-techdev/mixins-and-viewclasses-in-django-rest-framework-5dcd3a42617d
 4. What do we do if we want to create a new API based on a new model.

 ## Troubleshooting
-1. Sometimes when we make changes to the settings or other files and you get weird errors, try to build the project again and then run the application.
-2. Dockerfile name
-3. Versions of things like docker, docker-compose if you are using this project in the future.
-4. What do we do if we want to create a new API based on a new model.

-## Troubleshooting